Great Hinckley Fire: Destruction of Hinckley

 The temperature rose to at least 2000 °F. Barrels of nails melted into one mass.

-At 4:00pm, the heat became too much for the many wood-frame buildings of Hinckley to bear, and the town "virtually exploded" as the fire leapt forth.
-Burning balls of gas drifted overhead and exploded in the air, which also seemed to be burning, and the roaring of the fire storm drowned out the screams of the townspeople.
-Dense smoke completely hid the sun, but as buildings took fire they briefly lit the howling darkness like flashes of lightning.
-Frame buildings detonated like bundles of fireworks.
-Some residents escaped by climbing into wells, ponds, or the Grindstone River.
+At 4:00pm, the town "virtually exploded" as any structures not already burning simultaneously burst into flames as the wall of fire leapt forth.
+Burning balls of gas drifted overhead from the mouth of the flaming front and exploded above the town.
+To some it seemed that even the very air was on fire, affording most unprepared at least two deep breaths before their lungs were seared and death was certain; the roaring of the fire storm drowned out the desiccated screams of the townspeople.
+Dense smoke completely hid the Sun, but as buildings took fire they "briefly lit the howling darkness like flashes of lightning".
+Frame buildings detonated like bundles of fireworks, crumbling or bursting into flames purely from the radiating heat, before any fire even reached them.
+Some residents escaped by climbing into wells (where some then suffocated due to lack of oxygen), ponds, or the Grindstone River (almost dry from the summer drought).
+A gravel pit on the southeast side of town, dug by the Eastern Minnesota near their depot for a source of rail ballast, once drew the ire of locals for being an eyesore; now it heralded the survival of hundreds, who, with the goading of Reverend Knutsen, all but threw themselves (and in some cases, their horses and cows) into the few inches of fetid water that had accumulated at the bottom of the pit.
+The only person who died in the pit had suffered a heart attack from the scene.

-Best, now at the front of the composite rescue train, controlled the airbrakes for the consist, which saved many; when Barry attempted to leave, Best threw on the airbrakes to save as many people as possible.
-Barry's conductor warned Best that Barry would cut off his engine and leave them behind, but Best was unconvinced, and stood his ground, despite being "constantly implored to go".
-By this point, the paint was melting and running off of the cars, and the ties beneath them were afire.
+Best, now at the rear of the composite rescue train, controlled all the airbrakes for the consist, which saved many; when Barry attempted to leave and began to move the train, Best threw on the airbrakes to stay as long as possible for the fleeing townsfolk.
+Barry's conductor warned Best that Barry would cut off his engine and leave them behind, but Best was unconvinced, and stood his ground, despite being "constantly implored to go" as Barry repeatedly whistled the signal to leave.
+By this point, the paint was melting and beginning to run off the sides of the cars, and the ties beneath them were afire.
 Men, women, children, and animals fell into the streets ablaze just yards from the rescue train.
 Finally, Best released the brakes and the train advanced.
-As the train pulled out of the stricken town, Best turned for one final look and saw houses "burning so rapidly that one could see bedroom sets and other contents of the rooms.
+As the train pulled out of the stricken town, Best turned for one final look and saw houses burning so rapidly that one could see bedroom sets and other contents of the rooms.
 The fire would seem to burn the sides right off the buildings, revealing the contents in the glare.
 Buildings seemed to melt rather than burn in the fierce glow.